Skip to main content

 • For diagnostic testing in children with symptoms of MNGIE, parental samples are not always required.
 If they are required, they can be taken alongside that of the child (proband), and their DNA stored, or can be requested at a later date if needed.

-• For blood-derived DNA-based tests, an EDTA sample (purple-topped tube) is required.
+• For blood-derived DNA-based tests, an EDTA sample (typically a purple-topped tube) is required.

 • Muscle biopsy may be performed as part of the clinical investigations.
 Your laboratory can arrange transfer of muscle samples to your local mitochondrial laboratory.
 If you require further advice on testing, including choice of tissue, please contact your local highly specialised service for mitochondrial disease.